-Reverse: Brown asks Raiders for release after latest fine
+Raiders cut Antonio Brown before he ever plays for team

 The video ends with Brown saying, “I’m more than just a football player, man.
 I’m a real person.
 It ain’t about the football.
 I know I can do that.
 I show you guys that on the daily.
 This is my life.
 Ain’t no more games.”

 The Raiders acquired Brown after he wore out his welcome in Pittsburgh.
-Oakland gave up only a third- and fifth-round pick for the four-time All-Pro receiver and gave him a hefty raise with a new three-year contract worth $50.125 million.
+Oakland gave up only a third- and fifth-round pick for the four-time All-Pro receiver and gave him a hefty raise.

 The Raiders have been counting heavily on Brown to spark an offense that lacked playmakers a year ago.
 Brown had 686 catches and 9,145 yards receiving the past six seasons in Pittsburgh, the best marks ever for a receiver in a six-year span.